Freight Shipping from Milwaukee to Grand Rapids

 How much does it cost to ship freight from Milwaukee to Grand Rapids?

-Full truckload (FTL) rates from Milwaukee, WI to Grand Rapids, MI currently range from $316-$390 for a standard dry van load over the 147-mile route.
+Full truckload (FTL) rates from Milwaukee, WI to Grand Rapids, MI currently range $316-$390 (roughly $2.18-$2.68 per mile over 147 miles).
 LTL shipments typically cost $281-$525 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Milwaukee to Grand Rapids?

-Standard FTL transit from Milwaukee to Grand Rapids is approximately 3 hrs by truck over 147 miles.
+Standard FTL transit from Milwaukee to Grand Rapids is approximately 3 hrs by truck over 147 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Milwaukee to Grand Rapids freight?